-Meet the tea leaf that makes your matcha possible: tencha.
-Rarely enjoyed as a steeped tea, tencha's main purpose is to be milled into the fine, verdant powder that is matcha.
-But here’s a secret: tencha is beautifully brewed as a loose leaf tea as well!
-Only tencha of exceptional quality will yield a flavorful brew.
-Take this opportunity to enjoy a tea that is mellow and deep, characterized by its sweet, umami, and theanine-filled broth.
+Tencha's main purpose is to be milled into the fine, verdant powder that is matcha!
+But not many know it can be beautifully brewed as a loose-leaf tea as well.
+Only Tencha of exceptional quality will yield a flavorful brew.
+Take this special opportunity to enjoy a tea that is mellow and deep, characterized by its sweet, umami, and theanine-filled broth.

 Tencha is the term for tea leaves that have been properly shade-grown for 20-30 days, allowing the leaves to concentrate ample amounts of the sweet amino acid L-theanine - a characteristic of delicious matcha.
 It is quite a rare occurrence to try the theanine-laden leaf as a steeped tea, but we're excited to share the opportunity with you!
 By enjoying our tencha you can to truly experience the whole story and experience of quality matcha.
 Tencha leaves are often fertilized three times as much as teas that are unshaded, and are not processed further as they would be if the end result was sencha or gyokuro.
 Only the tender, first flush of spring-harvested leaves are made into tencha.
 If you have a high-quality tencha, the flavor will retain a beautiful, mellow sweetness in the brew compared to other green teas.